chersull/MyROI-Legal/privacy-policy.md

 - **Firebase/Google:** We use Google Firebase for authentication, database storage, and cloud functions.
 Your data is stored securely on Firebase servers.
 You can review Google's privacy policy at policies.google.com/privacy.
 - **Stripe:** Payment processing is handled by Stripe.
 We share transaction-related information with Stripe to process payments.
 You can review Stripe's privacy policy at stripe.com/privacy.
+- **Apple and Google Sign-In:** If you choose to sign in with Apple or Google, basic profile information (name and email) is shared with us by those providers solely to create and manage your account.
 - **Other Players:** Your display name and game progress may be visible to other participants in games you join.
 - **Legal Requirements:** We may disclose your information if required by law or in response to valid legal requests.